TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Battery Testers/Discharge Testers/HW-586/readme.md

 ## Performing Test Discharge

-Insert a battery to test into your battery bay, and connect power to the test device by plugging in a Micro USB plug.
+Plug in a Micro USB connector to power up the test device.
+The device performs a quick self-test during which the three red LEDs at the right side of the display cycle.

-The display now shows the current battery voltage (`000` if no battery is present).
+The display shows `000` until you insert a battery into the battery holder.
+Once a battery is inserted, the display shows the current battery voltage.

 ### Setting Stop Voltage
 If you do not set a stop voltage, the tester picks a stop voltage automatically.
-The automatically picked stop voltage is typically **too low** though (i.e. *2.5V* for a LiIon cell), and may damage your battery.
+This stop voltage is typically **too low** (i.e. *2.5V* for a LiIon cell) and may damage your battery or trigger its built-in BMS.

-To set your own stop voltage, press and hold `+` until the desired stop voltage is reached.
-You can set or change the stop voltage only when no discharge test is running.
-It is not possible to change the stop voltage once you started a test run.
+That's why you should always set your own stop voltage.
+To set your own stop voltage, press and hold `+` until the desired stop voltage is shown in the display.
+You can set or change the stop voltage when no discharge test is running.
+Once you start a test run, the stop voltage can no longer be adjusted.
+You would have to abort the test run by pulling the Micro USB plug, then start over again, if you needed to change the stop voltage.

+#### Caveat: Dangerous Stop Voltage
+Always make sure you **check the stop voltage by pressing `+`** before you start any discharge test.

+The test device has an awkward and potentially dangerous way of setting stop voltages automatically:

+* it does not remember your stop voltage from previous runs
+* it sets the stop voltage to half of the batteries' start voltage

+If you accidentally insert an almost empty LiIon cell into the test device, it will set the stop voltage to 50% of the current voltage.
+So if the cell is at *3.1V*, the stop voltage would be *1.5V*.

+If you perform the test now without checking (and correcting) the stop voltage, the tester would go ahead and discharge your LiIon cell to *1.5V*.
+Discharging a LiIon cell to below *2.8V* permamently damages the cell.

+So **always manually set the stop voltage** prior to every discharge run!

 ### Starting Test
 To start the discharge test, press `OK`.
-The display shows the stop voltage for a few seconds.
-Then the discharge test begins.
+The display briefly shows the set stop voltage, then the discharge test begins.

 The display automatically switches between `Ah` (total discharged capacity), `A` (discharge current), and `V` (current battery voltage) in short intervals.

-Press `OK` to freeze the display to one of these units.
-The tester continues to automatically switch between the units after 15 seconds.
+Press `OK` to temporarily lock the display to one of these units.
+After 15 seconds, the tester starts cycling the units again.

 ### Ending Test
 There is no way to prematurely stop (or pause) the test.
 If you must interrupt the test, pull the Micro USB power plug.

-Once the battery has reached the stop voltage that you have defined, the display shows the total discharged capacity (*Ah*).
+Once the battery has reached the stop voltage, the display shows the total discharged capacity (*Ah*), and the display blinks permanently.

+Press `OK` to confirm the test result.
+Press `OK` again to start a new test.
+The display now shows the battery voltage again, and you can start over with a new battery.

 ## Conclusion